jacquestvanzuydam/laravel-firebird/README.md

         });

         // DROP SEQUENCE "seq_users_id"
-        //Schema::dropSequence('seq_users_id');
+        Schema::dropSequence('seq_users_id');
 ```

-2. The implementation of auto-increment columns in two ways: through
+* The implementation of auto-increment columns in two ways: through
 the automatic generation of sequences and before insert trigger, or using
 identity fields (only in Firebird 3.0).